Transportation in New York City: Ferries

 The busiest ferry in the United States is the Staten Island Ferry, which annually carries over 19 million passengers on the 5.2 mile (8.4 km) run between St. George Ferry Terminal and South Ferry.
 Service is provided 24 hours a day, 365 days a year, and takes approximately 25 minutes each way.
 Each day eight boats transport almost 65,000 passengers during 104 boat trips.
 Over 33,000 trips are made annually.
 The Ferry has remained free of charge since 1997.
-Vehicles have not been allowed on the Ferry since the September 11, 2001 terrorist attacks, though bicycles are permitted on the lower level at no cost.
+Vehicles have not been allowed on the Ferry since the September 11 attacks, though bicycles are permitted on the lower level at no cost.
 The ferry ride is a favorite of tourists as it provides excellent views of the Lower Manhattan skyline and the Statue of Liberty.

 Since the 1980s ferry service on the Hudson River and East River has been restored and significantly expanded providing regular service to points in Manhattan, mostly below 42nd Street.
 Pier 11 at Wall Street, East 34th Street Ferry Landing, West Midtown Ferry Terminal and Battery Park City Ferry Terminal are major embarkation points.
 The terminals are run in public-private partnership with privately owned carriers.

 In February 2015, Mayor Bill de Blasio announced that the city government would begin NYC Ferry to extend ferry transportation to traditionally underserved communities in the city.
 The first routes of NYC Ferry opened in 2017.
 All of the system's routes have termini in Manhattan, with routes reaching to Brooklyn, Queens, and the Bronx, as well as a future Staten Island route.

-Under the NY Waterway logo, routes are run to Hoboken Terminal, Weehawken Port Imperial, Edgewater Landing, and Paulus Hook Ferry Terminal as well as other ferry slips along the west bank of the Hudson in New Jersey.
-Its East River shuttles between Wall Street and East 34th Street call at four slips in Brooklyn and Queens.
-It also operates routes to the Raritan Bayshore.